-Spider spotted on top of Queen’s coffin at Westminster Abbey funeral
+Spider spotted on top of Queen’s coffin during Westminster Abbey funeral

 A spider has been spotted crawling across Queen Elizabeth II’s coffin during her funeral.

-Several people on social media noted the appearance of the insect inching its way across a piece of card placed with the flowers on top of the coffin, alongside the crown.
+Viewers on social media noted the insect inching its way across a card penned by the King that lay on top of the flowers place upon the coffin, alongside the Imperial State Crown.

 “Did anyone else spot the spider catching a ride on Queen Elizabeth II coffin?” one Twitter user asked.

+“The most famous spider in the world right now,” another user wrote.

-The Queen’s funeral is being held at Westminster Abbey in London and is being attended by 2,000 mourners.
+The Queen’s funeral was held at Westminster Abbey, London and attended by 2,000 mourners, including world leaders such as US president Joe Biden and 200 key workers and members of the public

+Thousands more have lined the streets of the city ahead of the state funeral, which is the first held in Britain for 57 years.

+King Charles III led the procession from nearby Westminster Hall, where the Queen’s coffin had been lying in state for members of the public to pay respects since Wednesday afternoon.

 Register for free to continue reading